rrmanzano/maui-bindableproperty-generator/README.md

     }
 ```

-## Usage - Set default BindingMode
+## Usage - **DefaultBindingMode**
-Just decorate field with the Bindable attribute and add the "BindingMode" that you want to use as default value.
+Just decorate the field with the Bindable attribute and add the "BindingMode" that you want to use as default value.

 ```csharp
     using Maui.BindableProperty.Generator.Core;